SageIago/zenotes-frontend/README.md

----
+## Zenotes README Config:

 # Zenotes Frontend

-This is the frontend UI configuration of the Zenotes Project done by Abdiel Wilson and the rest of Team Zenote.
+This is the frontend UI configuration of the Zenotes Project, created by Abdiel Wilson and the rest of Team Zenote.

 ## Tailwind Configuration